Emualluig/Phonemote/README.md

 # Phonemote
  Control desktop applications from your phone.

- Currently can only control PowerPoint presentation.
+Can control PowerPoint presentation from your phone.
 Bring your presentations to the next level without buying any expensive gear!

 ### PhonemoteDesktop vs PhonemoteMobile